-The actuary may consider the support for any assumption made in regard to improvement, as this is an area with significant judgment that can create a high level of sensitivity to the results.
+The actuary might consider the support for any assumption made in regard to improvement, as this is an area with significant judgment that can create a high level of sensitivity to the results.
 The actuary often will consider the implications of making or not making mortality and morbidity improvement assumptions.
+In addition, pursuant to ASOP No. 18, Long-Term Care Insurance, section 3.5, "the actuary should perform sensitivity testing of reasonable variations in assumptions prior to finalization of assumptions."
 Absent disabled-life mortality improvement, future length of stay is the same as today.
 Including morbidity improvement lowers the future incidence rates.
-The actuary may consider if these trends have been observed.
+The actuary might consider whether these trends have been observed.
 The actuary often will consider the purpose for which the assumption is being used.
 For example, statutory reserving practices do not typically assume morbidity improvement (and some states specifically do not allow it).
 Morbidity improvement assumptions are more common in long-term projections such as loss recognition and asset adequacy testing.

 Q4.
-What experience studies may be performed?
+What experience studies might be performed?

-The types of studies that the actuary may consider from a morbidity perspective include the following:
+The types of studies that the actuary typically considers from a morbidity perspective include the following:

-- Incidence study, which estimates the probability that an active policyholder will go to on claim. - Continuance / claim termination study, which estimates the probability that a claimant will continue to be disabled and remain on claim (note that claim termination rates equal one minus the continuance rates).
+- Incidence study, which estimates the probability that a policyholder will go on claim. - Continuance / claim termination study, which estimates the probability that a claimant will continue to be disabled and remain on claim (note that claim termination rates equal one minus the continuance rates).
 Claim termination studies may also separately break out claim termination rates between recovery rates and disabled mortality.
-Additionally, another practice could be to develop total claim termination rates and disabled mortality rates, and then back into recovery rates.

-- Transfer study, which estimates the probability that an insured will move to a different site of care.
-For example, the study could measure the probability that a home health care claimant could move to a nursing home facility. - Utilization / salvage study, which estimates the portion of the maximum benefit being claimed-often reflected in both dollars and days.
+Additionally, another practice could be to develop total claim termination rates and disabled mortality rates, and then back into recovery rates. - Transfer study, which estimates the probability that an insured will move to a different site of care.
+For example, the study could measure the probability that a home health care claimant could move to a nursing home facility. - Utilization / salvage study, which estimates the portion of the maximum periodic benefit being claimed-often reflected in both dollars and days.
 For example, a policyholder with a \$100 daily maximum benefit who is receiving \$80 per day in home health care benefits would have an 80% utilization rate or 20% salvage rate.
-An individual receiving benefits for three days per week and using the full daily maximum would have a utilization rate of 3/7, or 43%. - Another consideration in utilization is whether there is a link or correlation between the LTC benefit utilization and external economic indexes like the CPI or interest rates.
-Some companies include such a link in both their experience studies and future claim projections. - Claim cost study, which estimates the total annualized incurred claims per unit of exposure.
+An individual receiving benefits for three days per week and using the full daily maximum would have a utilization rate of 3/7, or 43%.

+Another consideration in utilization is whether there is a link or correlation between the LTC benefit utilization and external economic indexes like the CPI Nursing Home and Home Health Care components or interest rates.
+Some companies include such a link in both their experience studies and future claim projections.

+• Claim cost study, which estimates the total annualized incurred claims per unit of exposure.
 This approach is often utilized when first-principles models are not in place.